onehashai/onehash-connect/help/custom-profile-fields.md

 Custom profile fields are always optional, and do not appear in users' profiles until they fill them out.

-Zulip supports synchronizing custom profile fields from an external user database such as LDAP or SAML.
+OneHash Connect supports synchronizing custom profile fields from an external user database such as LDAP or SAML.
 See the [authentication methods][authentication-production] documentation for details.